-The Annual Meeting of Stockholders of Cross Country Healthcare, Inc. (the "Company") will be held at the offices of Proskauer Rose LLP at Eleven Times Square, New York, New York 10036-8299 on Tuesday, May 13, 2014, at 11:00 a.m.
+The Annual Meeting of Stockholders of Cross Country Healthcare, Inc. (the "Company") will be held at the offices of Proskauer Rose LLP at Eleven Times Square, New York, New York 10036-8299 on Tuesday, May 23, 2017, at 12:00 p.m.
 Eastern Time for the following purposes:

-- 1. The election of six directors to the Company's Board of Directors to hold office until the next Annual Meeting or until their respective successors are duly elected and qualified; - 2.
-To approve the amendment and restatement of the Company's 2007 Stock Incentive Plan (amended and restated effective March 20, 2013), which, if approved, will be renamed the 2014 Omnibus Incentive Plan; - 3.
-The approval and ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - 4.
-The non-binding advisory vote to approve compensation of the Company's named executive officers, as described in this proxy statement; and - 5.
+- 1. The election of seven directors to the Company's Board of Directors to hold office until the next Annual Meeting or until their respective successors are duly elected and qualified; - 2.
+The approval and ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3.
+To approve the amendment and restatement of the Company's 2014 Omnibus Incentive Plan; - 4.
+The non-binding advisory vote to approve compensation of the Company's named executive officers, as described in this proxy statement; - 5.
+The non-binding advisory vote on the frequency of stockholder advisory votes to approve compensation of the Company's named executive officers; and - 6.
 To transact such other business, if any, as may properly come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on March 17, 2014 are entitled to receive notice of, and to vote at, the Annual Meeting.
+Stockholders of record at the close of business on March 27, 2017 are entitled to receive notice of, and to vote at, the Annual Meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on May 13, 2014.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on May 23, 2017